fritzsedlazeck/fritzsedlazeck.github.io/_pages/about.md

 # Recruiting
 If you want to join a young but aspiring lab please check out [Apply](apply/){: .btn .btn--success}.
-I welcome applications for a Computational Biology PostDocs, who is motivated and interested in the dynamics of genomes to improve our understanding of SVs.
+I welcome applications for a Computational Biology PostDoc, who is motivated and interested in the dynamics of genomes to improve our understanding of SVs.
 We benefit from a thrilling environment here at the Human Genome Sequencing Center at Baylor College of Medicine.

 # Recent News